SalesConnection/Caction-Support/docs/Forgot_Password.md

  - **Desktop Site**:

-  1. At Sales Connection login page, click “Forgot your password?”
+  1. At "SALES CONNECTION" login page, click “Forgot your password?

-  2. Enter the email address you registered.
+  2. Enter your account email.

-  3. You will Sales Connection login page, click “Forgot your password?”
+  3. Click "Next".

+  4. Click the hyperlink, "here".

+  5. You will be redirect to your email.
+Please find the email sent by admin@salesconnection.my .
+Click on "please click on this link" and you will be able to reset your password.

-  4. Log in with your email address and the new password.
+  6. Enter your new password.

+  7. Click "Change Password".

+  8. Click "Login Now"

+  9. Now, you are able to login your account by using your new password.

 <br>